 In determining the expected inflow into Carters Lake, current conditions must be examined.
 The runoff from rainfall varies significantly depending on antecedent conditions.
 For very dry conditions, initial runoff can be near zero and then increase as rainfall continues.
 During wet conditions, most of the rainfall appears as runoff into the lake.
 During the next several hours and days, the observed inflow is compared to the forecasts and adjustments are applied.
 Additional rainfall/runoff is accumulated with the continuing forecasts.
 Table 6-1 and Figure 6-1 are used as a guide to estimate runoff and its impact on Carters Lake.
 This runoff value is applied to the unit hydrograph in Table 6-2 and added to the present inflow.
 Table 6-2 presents unit hydrographs for Carters Dam, Carters Reregulation Dam, Redbud, Tilton, Resaca, and flows from the Oostanaula River at Rome.
 Outflow from the Carters Project is determined at the Reregulation Dam.
 A combination of local flows, generation, and pump-back determines the outflow from the Reregulation Dam.
 During the next several hours and days, the observed inflow is compared to the forecasts and adjustments are applied.
+Additional rainfall/runoff is accumulated with the continuing and pump-back determined at the Reregulation Dam.
+During the next several hours and days, the observed inflow is compared to the forecasts and adjustments are applied.
 Additional rainfall/runoff is accumulated with the continuing forecasts.